alex1632/citetex/README.md

 ### Dependencies
 This plugin relies on LaTeX and BibTeX for rendering and handling tex files.
 Specifically, `latex` and `dvipng` should be availiable in your `PATH`.
 Other than that, no special python packages or executables are required.

-Mac users have to specify the path to the BibTeX style files (`.bst`) in the `bstpath` setting.

 ### Temporary files
 TeXCuite uses the sublime text cache folder.
-You can, however, change the path by overriding the `cache_path` setting, e.g. for performance reasons.

 ### Using the Package
 For now, TeXCuite is not in Package Control.
 I aim to change this, though.
 For now it is best to clone this repository, and put a symlink into your `.config/sublime-text-3/Packages/` folder (bad luck for Windows users, you have to copy or clone it there):